bcosca/fatfree/readme.md

     {{ @func('hello','world') }}

-The only limit here is your ability to stick to MVC guidelines and resist the temptation of having business logic enter your user interface.
+The only limit here is your ability to stick to the guidelines on separation of concerns and resist the temptation of having business logic enter your user interface.

 ### Templates Within Templates